muratBekgi/COMP467/README.md

 ### Introduction

-This is project implements a painting tool application in Java.
+This project implements a painting tool application in Java.

 ### Installation